APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 music, fashion, and food, winners are often determined by popularity, not by what’s best, the highest quality, or the most truthful."

-The question becomes whether the entire truth can get lost within prevailing theories, or whether the theories themselves can change the way we see the truth.

-Anyone not deeply involved may only hear, "people are claiming antisemitism when it's only criticism of Israel."

-It doesn't help when far-Right news outlets, who regularly engage in hyperbole, co-opt the story in a fight against the "radical Left."
-"The radical Left is being antisemitic, they hate all White oppressors."

-Or when the ADL claims that anti-Zionism is antisemitism but the ACLU and other legislature have pushed back calling its definition too broad.

-Where is the truth?
-At this point we risk tuning out any claims of antisemitism for any of the above reasons.
+Good faith claims of antisemitism were diminished by the more popular pro-Israel and pro-Palestinian theories.

+## Hook 5

-The same article brought up an incident that occurred 10 days before,
+The same Bruin article featuring Benjamin's theory brought up an incident that occurred 10 days before,

 "At a Nov.
 8 rally in support of Palestine, which was hosted by Students for Justice in Palestine and UC Divest Coalition at UCLA, participants were invited to destroy piñatas with pictures of United States President Joe Biden and Israeli Prime Minister Benjamin Netanyahu on them."